dannieRope/Query_Folding_Challenge-30DQUERY/README.md

 ## What is Power Query Folding?

-According to Microsoft.com, query folding is the ability for a Power Query query to generate a single query statement to retrieve and transform source data.
+According to Microsoft.com, query folding is the ability for a Power Query to generate a single query statement to retrieve and transform source data.

 Power Query's Mashup engine creates the SQL statement by combining all the M statements behind the transformation.